We Support Amazon Sellers:

 Common Competitor Tactics Used Against Amazon Sellers and Marketers

-Since reviews and ratings are the backbone of an Amazon storefront, proprietors do everything in their powers to get and retain high marks.
-Some people stay far away from the illegal line and don't solicit reviews - good or bad.
-They let the chips fall where they may, concentrate on the quality of their products or books, and focus on customer service.
+Reviews and ratings are the backbone of Amazon storefronts.
+Some proprietors do everything in their powers to hustle high marks.
+Other folks let the chips fall where they may, instead choosing to focus on quality and customer service.

-Another set of Amazon entrepreneurs dances closer to the legality line.
+Another set of Amazon entrepreneurs takes a middle road.
 This group actively and creatively solicits positive reviews.
 The operative word being "creatively".
-While some of their tactics may raise Pollyanna's eyebrow, technically, they're operations buoy above illegal waters.
+While some of their tactics may raise Pollyanna's eyebrow, technically, they're operations buoy above compliant waters.

-And then there's the third group.
-The sneaky set that is willing to risk legal censure - and in some cases public shaming -- for the sake of sales.
+And then there's the fourth group.
+The set willing to risk legal censure - and in some cases public shaming -- for the sake of sales.
 These are the people who aren't ashamed to play dirty and do things like:

 |Illegal Tactic||Possible Legal Remedy|